|

 XOAUTH2 authentication mechanism.
 If the server does not support it and a

-password has been also set, authentication will be
+password has also been set, authentication will be

 attempted using the password.
 It takes a